System Facts

 Mileage

-104 total: The A-line from Fremont to Lake Merritt, 23.8 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.6 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; and the L-line Dublin/Pleasanton to Castro Valley, 14 miles.
-There are approximately 37 miles of track through subways and tunnels, 23 miles of aerial track and 44 of surface track.
-(Four additional miles of double track in subways and four underground stations for the S.F.
-Municipal Railway were constructed by BART as specified by the original 1962 plan.)
+131.4 total: The S-Line from Berryessa/North San José to Fremont, 15.1 miles; A-line from Fremont to Lake Merritt, 23.8 miles; the BART to Oakland International Airport (OAK) elevated guideway structure, 3.2 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.2 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; the BART to Antioch extension from Pittsburg/Bay Point to Antioch, 9.1 miles and the L-line Dublin/Pleasanton to Bay Fair, 13.7 miles.
+Systemwide, there are 33.5 miles of aerial track; 65.1 miles of track at grade and 32.8 miles of subway track.

 Stations

-The 43 BART stations comprise 15 surface, 13 elevated and 15 subway stations.
-Four of these are a combination of BART and MUNI Metro stations in downtown San Francisco and one station is a combination of BART and Caltrain in Millbrae.
+50 stations comprise 19 surface, 15 elevated and 16 subway stations.
+Four of these are a combination of BART and MUNI Metro stations in downtown San Francisco (Embarcadero, Montgomery St, Powell St, and Civic Center).
+One station is a combination of BART and Caltrain in Millbrae.
+One is a combination of BART and VTA Light Rail in Milpitas.
 For an overview of each station, visit the Stations section.

 Trains